giovgio/docker-traefik-3/Readme.md

 - **HSTS**: The secure-headers middleware is enabled by default in the example above to ensure browsers only connect via HTTPS.

 ## 📝 TO DO
-- update code so that .env contains DASHBOARD_AUTH and ACME_EMAIL
+- update code so that .env contains DASHBOARD_AUTH

 ## 📄 License
 This project is open-source and available under the MIT License.